opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 }
 ```

-## Benchmarking RRF Performance
+## Benchmarking RRF performance

 Benchmark experiments were conducted using an OpenSearch cluster consisting of a single r6g.8xlarge instance as the coordinator node, along with three r6g.8xlarge instances as data nodes.
-To assess RRF’s performance comprehensively, we measured three key metrics across six distinct datasets.
-For information about datasets used, see [Datasets](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/).
+To assess RRF's performance comprehensively, we measured three key metrics across six distinct datasets.
+For information about the datasets used, see [Datasets](https://public.ukp.informatik.tu-darmstadt.de/thakur/BEIR/datasets/).

 Search relevance was quantified using the industry-standard Normalized Discounted Cumulative Gain at rank 10 (NDCG@10).
 We also tracked system performance using search latency measurements and monitored CPU utilization to analyze resource consumption during the experiments.
 This setup provided a strong foundation for evaluating both search quality and operational efficiency.

 ### NDCG@10

 The following table compares the NDCG@10 scores across different search methods (BM25, Neural, Hybrid, and Hybrid with RRF) for various datasets.
-The percent difference column shows the relative performance change between Hybrid and Hybrid with RRF approaches.
+The *Percent difference* column shows the relative performance change between the Hybrid and Hybrid with RRF approaches.

 |            | BM25     | Neural  | Hybrid  | Hybrid with RRF | Percent difference |
 |------------|----------|---------|---------|-----------------|--------------------|